kassio/neoterm/README.md

 ## REPL

-* `TREPLSend`: sends the current line or the selection to a REPL in a terminal.
 * `TREPLSendFile`: sends the current file to a REPL in a terminal.
+* `TREPLSendLine`: sends the current line to a REPL in a terminal.
+* `TREPLSendSelection`: sends the selection to a REPL in a terminal.
 * `<Plug>(neoterm-repl-send)`: sends with text-objects or motions, or sends the selection to a REPL in a terminal.
 * `<Plug>(neoterm-repl-send-line)`: sends the current line to a REPL in a